craftercms/docs/source/content-authors/content-authors-navigating-studio.rst

 Occasionally you have so many pages or components in your information architecture that it is not practical to list them or you simply want to provide your authors with a quick way to get to a specific search.

 For these use cases Crafter Studio's site dropdown IA folders support the configuration of dedicated searches.
-That configuration can be made by an administrator on the Crafter Studio Admin Console.
+That configuration can be made by an administrator on the Crafter Studio |siteConfig|.

 .. image:: /_static/images/content-author/crafter-studio-site-content-ia-folders.png